| Frequently Asked Questions|

 Do they go together only one way?

 No, the beauty and magic of our gamepuzzles is their great versatility and artistry.
-The numbers of tiles in a set may vary from 4 to 369, and the numbers of ways you can fit them together in different designs may be in the thousands.
+The numbers of tiles in a set may vary from 4 to 369, and the numbers of ways you can fit them together in different designs may be in the thousands or even millions.
 It's the unique nature of the way we design them that it's a new adventure every time you play with them.

 What do players get out of using your gamepuzzles?